anuragambuja/data-engineering-dbt/README.md

 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices.

 ![image](https://user-images.githubusercontent.com/19702456/216638815-6eefbc27-9312-42c8-9821-806bd91df725.png)

+Models Overview
+- Models are the basic building block of your business logic
+- Materialized as tables, views, etc…
+- They live in SQL files in the `models` folder
+- Models can reference each other and use templates and macros

 > ### dbt installation